From embargo to embrace, Saudi Arabia pushes Gulf detente | Politics

 Embracing Qatar's ruler, Saudi Arabia's Crown Prince pushed a deal to end a bitter row with Doha at a Gulf Arab summit on Tuesday to try to shore up an anti-Iran front, although a final declaration contained only a general pledge of solidarity.
 The kingdom's foreign minister said Riyadh and its Arab allies agreed to restore ties with Doha to end a boycott imposed in mid-2017 and strengthen a Gulf Arab alliance against Tehran.

+His Qatari counterpart, Sheikh Mohammed bin Abdulrahman Al-Thani, tweeted that leaders "closed the page on disagreement ... and seek to open a new page" of solidarity.
+But UAE Minister of State for Foreign Affairs Anwar Gargash voiced more cautious optimism in remarks to Al Arabiya TV, saying "we need to be realistic about the need to restore confidence and cohesion" and that trust building was required.

-The apparent deal followed mediation efforts by the United States and Kuwait, and a U.S. official said on Monday Qatar would suspend legal cases related to the boycott under the emerging deal.
-Ahead of the gathering in the historic city of al-Ula, which was also attended by White House senior adviser Jared Kushner, Kuwait anounced that Saudi Arabia would reopen its airspace and borders to Qatar.
+The emerging deal followed mediation efforts by the United States and Kuwait, and a U.S. official has said Qatar would suspend legal cases related to the boycott.
+Ahead of the gathering in the historic city of al-Ula, which was also attended by White House senior adviser Jared Kushner, Kuwait anounced Saudi Arabia would reopen its airspace and borders to Qatar.
 The other three nations have yet to announce similar moves.

-He also called for serious action by the global community to address a threat he said was posed by Iran's nuclear and ballistic missile programmes and its "subversive and destructive plans".
-Saudi Arabia, the UAE, Bahrain and Egypt severed diplomatic, trade and travel ties with Qatar over allegations Doha supports terrorism, a charge it denies.
+He called for serious action by the global community to address a threat he said was posed by Iran's nuclear and ballistic missile programmes and its "subversive and destructive plans".
+Saudi Arabia, the UAE, Bahrain and Egypt severed diplomatic, trade and travel ties with Qatar over allegations Doha supports terrorism and is cosying up to foe Iran.
+Qatar denies the charges and says the embargo aims to curtail its sovereignty.

+Iran's Foreign Minister Mohammad Javad Zarif in a Twitter post congratuled Qatar for "the success of its brave resistance to pressure & extortion".
+WORKING THE PHONES

 ALSO READ